Request a Waiver

 - The plan must be licensed to do business in the United States.

-- The plan must be effective and remain in force for the duration of the following schedule:
+- The plan must be effective and remain in force for the duration as noted below.

-- August 15, 2018, the last day of the month in the last academic term in which the student is registered
+- August 15, 2023 to the last day of the month in the last academic term in which the student is registered

-Any student with active Medicaid coverage may request a waiver of the University insurance requirement.
+Any domestic student with active Medicaid coverage may request a waiver from the University insurance requirement.
 Waiver requests from students with New York State Medicaid will generally be approved.
-Requests from students with Medicaid coverage from outside New York State are typically denied, as these plans may not provide coverage outside of their state of residence.
-All waiver requests are submitted online and evaluated on an individual basis.
+Requests from students with Medicaid coverage from outside New York State are typically denied if the student is living in New York, as these plans may not provide coverage outside of their state of residence.
+All waiver requests are evaluated on an individual basis.

 When making waiver decisions, all Medicaid-covered students should consider the gaps in coverage they may experience while attending the University; for instance, travel abroad or anywhere outside their Medicaid state may not be included.

-Students with Medicaid who are interested in the Columbia University Student Health Insurance Plan may wish to address concerns about cost with their school financial aid office.
+Students with Medicaid who are interested in The Columbia Plan may wish to address concerns about cost with their school financial aid office.

 Every student’s policy coverage must meet the waiver requirements outlined by the University.
 Plans that do not meet these criteria are not considered adequate coverage and will not be accepted.
 Requirements are established to minimize a student’s risk of incurring exorbitant medical costs.
 Students accept full financial responsibility for hospital, laboratory, physician, diagnostic testing, and other medical costs not covered by their insurance.